 trueduring integration testing to speed up test cycles.

-The name of the node.
+The unique identifier of the node.

 The URL location from which a remote cookbook tar.gz is to be downloaded.